-First, the jamais vu condition happens to a person suddenly and without cause, while a loss of memory (even a brief one) always has physiological causes (trauma, shock).
+For example, the jamais vu effect happens to a person suddenly and without a reason.
+At the same time, memory loss (even a short-term one) tends to have physiological causes (trauma, shock or neurological illness).

 Here is another example of jamais vu:

 Say you are having a conversation with a close friend.
 Suddenly, you feel as if every single bit of information you know about him disappears from your mind for a few moments in some inexplicable way.
 And thus, the person you actually know well now feels like a stranger.
 A few seconds later, everything comes back to normal.